b1narygl1tch/awesome-oauth-sec/README.md

-# Awesome OAuth2.0 and OpenID Connect
+# Awesome OAuth2.0 and OpenID Connect Security
 OAuth2.0 and OpenID from an information security perspective.

 ## Specifications